bartosz-makowski/therapists-reviewer/README.md

 **Fonts**

 I chose to use the font **Lato** as it was designed with a neutral, yet friendly appearance which compliments the general attitude of this project's design and it's desired function. it can be found [here](https://fonts.google.com/specimen/Lato?sidebar.open=true&selection.family=Lato&preview.text_type=custom#standard-styles).The semi-rounded details of the letters give **Lato** a feeling of warmth, while the strong structure provides stability and seriousness.
 “Male and female, serious but friendly.
 With the feeling of the Summer,” says Łukasz.

+**Icons**

+Icons used in this project come from [FontAwesome](https://fontawesome.com/).
+They represent widely known social network websites and are located in the footer.

 **Colours**